-I filed bankruptcy in 2008, and at that time requested to reaffirm my home loan.
-I have been paying my loan on time for four years, not realizing that my home loan had been discharged in the bankruptcy.
+I filed bankruptcy in 2008, and at that time asked to reaffirm my home loan.
+I have been paying my loan on time for 4 years, not realizing that my home loan had been discharged in the bankruptcy.
 Now I'm trying to refinance my home, but I was told that I can't because I did not reaffirm the loan.
 The new lender said I can't refinance without a loan and I don't have a loan anymore because I did not reaffirm the loan.
 Can I still reaffirm the loan?
-If not, is there any way I can refinance my home?
+If not, is there any way I can refinance my house?

-This has become a problem for my clients as well.
-I would love to hear how others are handling this issue.
+This has become an issue for my clients as well.
+I would love to hear how others are handling this problem.

 The property still has a lien against it.
 The lender is just not reporting the monthly payment to the credit bureaus.
 That is all.
-While bankruptcy wiped out your liability on the loan, it did not eliminate the lien.
+While bankruptcy eliminated your liability on the loan, it did not remove the lien.

 If you fail to make loan payments, the lender will foreclose on the property.
 And if you continue to make your payments, you eventually will pay off the loan.
 Chapter 7 bankruptcy cannot remove a mortgage lien because that would mean you would keep your home and have it free and clear of any mortgage.